mino29/nvimstarter/README.md

 ### plugins and custom key mappings

+The leader key is space, a lot of the frequently used key binds are set with whichkey, which has an elegant ui prompt.
+If you just started to use meovim, this will save you a lot of headaches from remembering seemingly crazy key binds like gcc for commenting and space+tf for open up a float terminal.

+Most of the time you just press space or g to do slightly advanced actions.

+If you find some key mappings not to your taste, I'd suggest go in kemaps.lua and whichkey.lua, and make your own adjustments.

+I was so used to ","(comma) as my leader key, old habit from using the "Ultimate Vimrc", I tried so hard on remapping a lot of neovim configs that I came across into using comma as my leader key.
+Ultimately hitting comma is not that ergonomic if you hit it very often.
+Trust me, space is the way to go.

+Or not, if you want to suffer as I did. :-)

 ### how to update

 If you want a stable text editor/IDE, I'd suggest you update as little as you can.